sabrinayan0229/DATA550_FinalProject/README.md

 # DATA550_FinalProject Alzheimer's Disease Analysis
 Welcome~~
 This repository contains the code and data for analyzing Alzheimer's disease data.
+** I also upload the output file and plots as well.
+(Just in case you encounter any problems when you run my code locally on your end.) :)

 ## Dataset